Ross Robinson: Rise of nu metal and post-hardcore (1994–2002)

+Present day (2003-present)

 In 2003 he produced The Blood Brothers' ...Burn, Piano Island, Burn, which was a departure for both the band and Robinson.
 In contrast to The Blood Brothers' previously raw, often under-produced songs (which lasted as short as 90 seconds at times), ...Burn, Piano Island, Burn featured much longer and more complex compositions.
+The same year, Robinson worked with The Cure on their eponymous album (2004) and From First to Last on their album Heroine (2006).

 Robinson was the owner of the IAM: Wolfpack label.
 In 2007 it was announced that he was starting a new label IAM: Wolfpack, which released the debut CD from Black Light Burns titled Cruel Melody.
 He is a co-owner of semi-private NY nightclub The Plumm, along with David Wells, Jesse Bradford, Noel Ashman and others.

 From 2008, Robinson decided to produce new talents he discovered via Myspace.
 He recorded and mixed a young French trio called My Own Private Alaska, which mixes classical piano and scream based vocals.
 Their Amen album was released on March 1, 2010, through his label I Am Recordings.

 He worked with the Slovenian band Siddharta on their new project Saga.
 He also produced Repeater's second album, We Walk from Safety.

 Robinson has been producing indie rock bands such British bands Klaxons and Dananananaykroyd.
 In late 2008, the Luxembourgish dance rock band INBORN! were approached by Robinson.
 Having heard the band on the net, he offered to record their first official long player.
 The band entered Robinson's studio on October 1, 2010.

-In 2010, Robinson returned to produce Korn's ninth album, 14 years after last working with band.
+The same year, Robinson returned to produce Korn's ninth album, 14 years after last working with band.
 Korn wanted to recapture the raw energy of the first two albums which Robinson produced.

-In 2013, Robinson produced Tech N9ne's rock EP Therapy.

-Robinson also worked with Sepultura for their 2013 album The Mediator Between Head and Hands Must Be the Heart.
+In 2013, Robinson produced Tech N9ne's rock EP Therapy and would also work with Sepultura for their 2013 album The Mediator Between Head and Hands Must Be the Heart.

 As of 2017, he has recently worked with The Used, Suicide Silence, and Frank Iero and the Patience among others.

 Robinson had a minor role in producing Limp Bizkit's sixth studio album, then titled Stampede of the Disco Elephants, however such contributions were later discarded after the album's refactoring and 2021 release.